A very quick, creamy and delicious fricassee made with leftover turkey and fresh mushrooms in a velvety white sauce.

 And another change is that I like to enrich the sauce with a bit of heavy cream, not much, just enough to give the dish the final touch making it really smooth, creamy and delicious.
 A sacrilege in my grandma’s eyes I suppose, she used to say that people who put milk or cream in their savory dishes are mad and have no idea of cooking…

-Otherwise, there is nothing much I could say about this Quick Fricassee with Leftover Turkey and Mushrooms, it is so straightforward and easy to make.
+Otherwise, there is nothing much I could say about this fricassee with leftover turkey, it is so straightforward and easy to make.
 An absolutely great way of using some of those leftover turkey from Thanksgiving or Christmas, but not only.

 If you do not have any chicken or turkey leftover, feel free to make this with poultry leftover when making stock or start from scratch.